 How is it scored?

 The Riparian Bird methodology changed slightly between 2020 and 2025.
 The main changes involved updating the taxonomy to the most recently accepted taxonomy for the species of interest, removing sensitive species from the species list (as exact locations were unavailable from eBird), and correcting errors in the breeding season for some species.
-The removal of sensitive species for which eBird locations were unavailable resulted in a slightly smaller list of species.
-Given that in 2020, the species that were removed would have shown no occurrences, their removal in 2025 may explain the slight increase in scores for riparian birds (there was a higher proportion of species that were seen within each watershed region).
+The removal of sensitive species for which eBird locations were unavailable resulted in a slightly smaller list of species than what was used in 2020.
+To account for this slight revision to the methodology, the scores for 2020 were recalculated using this updated list of birds.